 A cultural history of contagious diseases in Scotland

-The National Library of Scotland's exhibition examines the plague, cholera, smallpox, and many other contagious diseases that affected Scotland over the past 700 years.
+The National Library of Scotland's exhibition examined the plague, cholera, smallpox, and many other contagious diseases that affected Scotland over the past 700 years.

 Which contagious diseases ravaged the population?
 What were the symptoms, how did the diseases spread, and what treatments were available at the time?